jenkr55/FacebookDataMessageParsing/README.md

 2. Wait for them to email you when the download is ready
 3. Download the data into a directory.
 Then, clone this repo into the same directory.
 4. Change your path and name variables in the file
-5. Run `ruby script.rb` from the directory the script is in.
+5. For message data, run `ruby script.rb` from the directory the script is in.
 It will finish and dump the data into a CSV.
 Depending how much data you have, it could take from a few minutes up to tens of minutes.
+6. To parse the friends page into a CSV of name and date, change the file path in `friendscript.rb` and then run `ruby friendscript.rb`